hyweljohnllewellyn/hywelme/_posts/2016-02-07-a-website-journey-from-drupal-6-to-drupal-8-part-2.md

 author: Hywel
 categories: drupal
 excerpt: ""
-meta: Drupal 8 Migration Upgrade from Drupal 6 Drush
+meta: Drupal 8 Migration Upgrade from Drupal 6 using Drush
 published: true
 title: "A Website Journey from Drupal 6 to Drupal 8 - Part 2"
 ---